Unity-Technologies/AssetBundles-Browser/Documentation/com.unity.assetbundlebrowser.md

     * To fix the duplicate-inclusion warnings, you can manually move assets into a new bundle or right click the bundle and selecting one of the "Move duplicate" options.

 * Drag assets from the Project Explorer into this view to add them to the selected bundle.
-This is only valid if only one bundle is selected, and the asset type is compatable (scenes onto scene bundles, etc.)
+This is only valid if only one bundle is selected, and the asset type is compatible (scenes onto scene bundles, etc.)

 * Drag assets (explicit or implicit) from the Asset List into the Bundle List (to add them to different bundles, or a newly created bundle).